chalmerlowe/intro_to_sprinting/class_materials/installing_tools.md

 Here's a list of error messages & how to fix them.

-- `conda: Command not found.` This means you need to quit & relaunch your terminal.
+- `git config: Command not found.` This means you need to quit & relaunch your terminal.
 If that doesn't fix it, ask for help. ([Details here.](https://unix.stackexchange.com/questions/86012/what-is-the-purpose-of-the-hash-command))

 ## Done with commands for now!